shaifepami/Machine_learning_Assignment/README.md

 > Which model had the best balanced accuracy score?

-* The RandomOverSampler model predicts the highest balanced accuracy score.
-This model gives us the highest probability of correct calls or correct predictions for credit risk.
+* The RandomOverSampler model has the highest balanced accuracy score since it predicts the highest probability of correct calls for credit risk.
 > Which model had the best recall score?

-* The RandomOverSampler model has the best Recall score.
-This model will give us the highest actual positive samples that are correct.
+* The RandomOverSampler model  give us the highest actual positive samples that are correct and therefore also has the best Recall score.
 > Which model had the best geometric mean score?
-* The RandomOverSampler model has the best geometric mean score.
+* Again ,the RandomOverSampler model has the best geometric mean score.

 ### 2. Ensemble Learning